You may have eligible expenses you can claim against your income. You can claim:

 In the income tax return you will see a step 'Build your return'.

-At Step 4 'Build your return', make sure you have 'Non-business expenses' showing under 'Information below Inland Revenue holds for the period 01 April xx to 31 March xx'.
+At 'Build your return', make sure you have 'You are claiming other expenses against your income' showing under 'Information below Inland Revenue holds for the period 01 April xx to 31 March xx'.

-If you have 'Non-business expenses' showing, you can continue through to complete your return.
+If you have 'You are claiming other expenses against your income' showing, you can continue through to complete your return.

-If 'Non-business expenses' is not displayed you must add it, then you can add these expenses to your return.
+If 'You are claiming other expenses against your income' is not displayed you must add it, then you can add these expenses to your return.

 Complete Income Tax Return

-As you go through the steps, (Step 9 Deductions) you will see 'other expenses'.
+As you go through the steps, (Deductions) you will see 'other expenses'.
 Enter the amount of your total expenses along with the details.

 Continue through the steps to finalise your income tax assessment.
 Review the details and 'Submit'.